janosgyerik/articles/hacking-contest-lessons/level4.md

 0x0000      content of the local variable buf (1024 bytes) 0x0400+?    the return address
 ```
+That is,
-That is, the return address is somewhere soon after the end of `buf`.
+the return address should be a few bytes after the end of `buf`.
 We can find the right position using `gdb`.
 When we overwrite the return address with something invalid,
 `gdb` will print the address it could not jump to.
 We can use this to guess the right location.
 We know that the size of `buf` is 1024,
 so let's run the program with a longer string:
 ```